odea-project/qAlgorithms/report/discussion_tests.md

 millipore water is likely from the naming scheme.

 5) PFAS data:
-HPLC-orbitrap measurements consisting of blank measurements and water samples containing PFAS.
+HPLC-orbitrap DDA measurements consisting of blank measurements and water samples containing PFAS.
 Unisensor samples were filtered to remove matrix before measurement.
+It is only a small subsample of a larger series which was selected by filesize for ease of data transfer and processing.

 1) High-consistency standards
 As a reference for a stable system, ten replicates of a standard mixture